 Mid-Tier Regulators

 - Financial Sector Conduct Authority (FSCA): Based in South Africa, the FSCA oversees financial markets and enforces regulations to ensure fair trading practices and client protection.
-While not as stringent as the FCA or ASIC, the FSCA still maintains significant regulatory standards.
+While not as stringent as the FCA or ASIC, the FSCA maintains significant regulatory standards.

 Lower-Tier Regulators